-Local Loop: Modeling Neighborhood Vitality Through Human Behavior
+Local Loop: Modeling Neighborhood Vitality Through Behavior

 Local Loop examines how people use streets at the neighborhood scale, with a focus on stationary activities such as pausing, lingering, browsing, and interacting.
 Rather than relying only on movement-based metrics like pedestrian counts, this project explores how these “staying” behaviors reflect people’s comfort, engagement, and use of public space.